Frances Kellor: Prisons

 Kellor felt that crime was due to poor education and unemployment, which ran contrary to the popular belief of the time that criminality was biological.
-She published several articles on the American prison systems as well as one book, Experimental Sociology: Descriptive and Analytical.
+She published several articles and her first book, Experimental Sociology, on the American prison systems.
 In her research, Kellor examined race and the many conditions that led Southern African Americans to engage in crime.
 In her articles Kellor also discussed the effect of prison life on crime and placed special emphasis on how debilitating it could be for the social life of African Americans, which in turn could perpetuate crime.
 She felt that two of the solutions to this issue would be rehabilitation as well as reintegration programs.

+Arbitration

+In 1925, Kellor co-founded the American Arbitration Association, and was its first president.
+In 1947 she wrote “American Arbitration: Its History, Functions and Achievements,” widely considered a foundational text.
+The book traces the evolution of arbitration in the U.S. and the AAA's role in pioneering and shaping arbitration practices.

 Personal life

 Kellor never married.
 She maintained a long-term relationship with another woman, Mary Dreier.
 Dreier was one of several wealthy, progressive Brooklyn-born sisters who played leading roles in the progressive movement in New York, the other siblings were the artists Katherine Sophie Dreier and Dorothea Dreier, and activist Margaret Dreier.
 Kellor and Mary shared a home from 1905 until Kellor's death.

 She died in New York City on January 4, 1952, and is buried alongside Mary Dreier at Green-Wood Cemetery, Brooklyn, New York.